-Dog Ear Revisions After Plastic Surgery
+Dog Ear Revision After Plastic Surgery: What to Expect

 A dog ear is a protrusion of tissue that can develop in areas where an asymmetrical shape or a large amount of tissue is removed.
 This results in the formation of long or uneven incisions that are closed under tension, leading to a puckering of skin that looks like a dog’s ear.
 This may be seen with patients who have had tummy tucks (or abdominoplasty), breast lifts, breast reductions, and mastectomies or top surgery.
-We recommend that patients wait at least 6 months after top surgery for their swelling to subside before they choose to get their dog ears surgically removed in a revision procedure.

 For top surgery patients, dog ears refer to the puckering or bunching up of excess tissue, usually located at the sides of the chest near the armpit.
 Rarely, they may also appear near the center of the chest.
 This concern is most common among patients who have undergone a double incision top surgery and had large amounts of tissue removed.